Conditional Linear Regression: Experiments

-\paragraph{Conclusion} These experiments illustrate the variety of tasks our algorithm can solve.
-They also demonstrate that our algorithm can work in practice: The algorithm is feasible to run, in spite of the fact that it must solve numerous SDP optimization problems, and does find the desired, planted answers with high probability.
-We obtain a computational advantage over \citet{lud} because we group the data points into terms and precompute the loss functions for these terms.
+These experiments illustrate the variety of tasks our algorithm can solve.
+They also demonstrate that our algorithm can work in practice: The algorithm is feasible to run, in spite of the fact that it must solve numerous SDP optimization problems.
+It does find the desired, planted answers on the synthetic data where this is known, and it obtains comparable or superior error to the baseline algorithm of \cite{hjlw19}.
+We obtain a computational advantage over \cite{lud} because we group the data points into terms and precompute the loss functions for these terms.
 So, instead of solving a huge SDP problem with variables for each example as in Charikar et al's approach, our SDPs are potentially of reasonable size and can run in a fraction of a second.
 The radius $r$ of the candidate parameters shrinks exponentially over the outer loop of the list regression algorithm, so even if we set $r_{final}$ to be $0.1$ or so, it terminates within $10$ iterations.
 These improvements yield an algorithm that is feasible to run in practice, so long as the number of regression features and candidate terms is only moderately large.

 One difficulty with the use of our algorithm is that we need to specify the setting of several parameters.
 One has to guess an estimate of $\mu$ and $S_0$ to run the algorithm, so in practice one may need to try a sequence of candidate settings for these parameters.
 The smaller $S$ and $r_{final}$ are set, the more accurate an estimate the algorithm can provide, at the cost of more computation time.
 In practice, we cannot set $r_{final}$ to be too small, as otherwise the algorithm tends to think there does not exist a candidate with size $\mu$.
-We anticipate that this may be a consequence of noise in the data.
+We believe that this may be a consequence of noise in the data.